brittcahill/EE201-Lab/aboutMe/README.md

 - I like games
   > Genshin Impact, Sims 4, Valorant, etc.
 - I like writing
-  > Writing a fantasy novl in my free time
+  > Writing a fantasy novel in my free time
 - I like travel
   > Traveled to Bozeman, New York City, Florida, Alaska, and more in the past year
 - I like anime
-  > SpyxFamily, Demon Slayer, To Your Eternity, Erased
+  > SpyXFamily, Demon Slayer, To Your Eternity, Erased
+- I like boba and coffee
+  > Bobalust >>> anywhere else

 ### THANK YOU